wp-plugins/apptivo-business-site/readme.txt

 1. Upload the extracted archive to `wp-content/plugins/`
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Purchase a site key from Apptivo. http://www.apptivo.com/apptivo-business-site-wordpress-plug-in/
+3. Purchase a API key from Apptivo. http://www.apptivo.com/where-to-find-your-apptivo-api-key-apptivo-access-key/
-4. Go to the "General Settings" and enter your Site Key, and Access Key
+4. Go to the "General Settings" and enter your API Key, and Access Key
 5. Enjoy!

 == Frequently Asked Questions ==

 = Is this plugin free? =

-No, you'll need to purchase a site key from Apptivo to use this plugin.
+No, you'll need to purchase a API key from Apptivo to use this plugin.

-= Where do I get a site key? =
+= Where do I get a API key? =

-You'll need to register for an account at www.apptivo.com, then go to the Wordpress Business Site App, and purchase a Self Hosted website.
+You'll need to register for an account at www.apptivo.com. http://www.apptivo.com/where-to-find-your-apptivo-api-key-apptivo-access-key/

 = Where is the data stored? =

-The data will be stored in your local Wordpress database, but also be synced up with the Apptivo cloud.
+The plugin settings will be stored in your local Wordpress database, but content will be stored in Apptivo.

 = Where to get help =